LibraryOfCongress/inside-baseball/data/Instructions for Adding Data.md

 Please prepare the following information for entry into the dataset by updating the "InsideBaseball-raw.csv" file.

+**Note that all data must be released under [the same license](../LICENSE.md) as the other files in this repository.
+If you are unable to release your data under these terms we cannot accept it but you are welcome to maintain your own repository including our public domain data.**

+Please submit a [pull request](https://help.github.com/articles/about-pull-requests/) when your additional data is ready to share.

--   _Items marked with an asterisk \* are required_
+-   _Fields marked with an asterisk \* are required as our data processing pipeline and viewer depend on them_
 -   Providing data for more than the required fields will increase access and research potential.
--   Note that all data must be released under the same license as the other files in this repository.

-Please submit a [pull request](https://help.github.com/articles/about-pull-requests/) when your additional data is ready to share.

 ## Fields